treeverse/lakeFS/docs/quickstart/repository.md

    ![Login Screen]({{ site.baseurl }}/assets/img/login.png)

+Now follow the tutorial video or instructions below to create a repository, add data to a repository and merge the changes:
+<iframe width="420" height="315" src="https://www.youtube.com/embed/TnbH9UwoiF8"></iframe>

 ## Create the repository

 1. Use the credentials from the previous step to log in as an administrator.